Icodeextreme15/MyGCPpractice/README.md

 # MyGCPpractice
-This file consists if GCP data engineering codes and tricks
+This Repository consists of GCP data engineering codes and tricks